8-bit polysynth

 AY3 MKII

-Two AY-3 chips give AY3 MKII a dual-chip stereo architecture with three voices per channel.
-It can run as a six-voice polyphonic synth, an ultra-fat six-voice unison instrument with dedicated detune, or a quick chord machine with six built-in chords for instant voice splitting.
+Two AY-3 chips create a dual-chip stereo architecture with three voices per side.
+Use it as a six-voice polyphonic synth, stack all six voices in unison with dedicated detune, or split the voices into instant chord shapes with six built-in chords.

-AY3 MKII supports three clock modes: Atari ST, ZX Spectrum on Rev. B boards, and Legacy.
-Legacy mode keeps compatibility with older devices at 2 MHz; it is not the ZX Spectrum pitch reference commonly used in home-computer music.
-Use ZX Spectrum mode on Rev. B boards when that pitch behavior is required.
+AY3 MKII supports Atari ST, ZX Spectrum on Rev. B boards, and Legacy clock modes.
+Legacy mode keeps compatibility with older 2 MHz behavior, while ZX Spectrum mode on Rev. B boards gives the pitch reference expected for that sound.

-The 5x6 mode matrix keeps the panel compact while giving direct access to volume, pitch, noise level, envelope assignments, arpeggiator modes, sequencer routing, and more.
-Five high-quality pots, one endless push encoder, 40 subtle white LEDs, sustain pedal support, improved voice allocation, and full MIDI CC control keep the instrument playable rather than menu-bound.
+The 5x6 mode matrix gives direct access to volume, pitch, noise level, envelope assignments, arpeggiator modes, sequencer routing, and more.
+Five high-quality pots, an endless push encoder, 40 subtle white LEDs, sustain pedal support, improved voice allocation, and full MIDI CC control make AY3 MKII feel like an instrument instead of a chip demo.

 - Dual-chip stereo architecture with three voices per channel